Apple AirTag vs Tile Mate

 Tile Mate

-Android users or those requiring cross-platform compatibility and a built-in speaker for locating nearby items
+Multi-platform users or Android-primary users who need cross-device compatibility and a built-in speaker

-Both offer similar ~100-meter direct ranges, though AirTag's UWB on iPhone 11+ enables precise directional finding while Tile relies solely on Bluetooth.
+AirTag's UWB support on iPhone 11+ enables precise directional finding, while Tile Mate relies on standard Bluetooth signal strength alone.

 | Aspect | Apple AirTag | Tile Mate |